KDE/documentation-docs-kdenlive-org/user_interface/menu/edit_menu.rst

 :menuselection:`Edit --> Undo` is used to reverse the last change you made or operation you performed in Kdenlive.
 If you have made multiple changes to your project, **Undo** can be used repeatedly to rollback each of the changes in the reverse order they were performed. **Undo** can also be executed from the icon on the **Extra Toolbar** (:menuselection:`Menu --> Settings --> Toolbars Shown`) or by using the default keyboard shortcut :kbd:`Ctrl+Z`.

-To view a navigable list of all the changes which can be undone, see :ref:`Undo_History`.
+To view a navigable list of all the changes which can be undone, see :ref:`undo_history`.

 .. _edit_redo: